ariishaat/simplePyProjects/README.md

 # simplepyprojects

-My solutions to some of the projects listed on: https://github.com/karan/Projects
+My solutions to some of the projects suggestions on: https://github.com/karan/Projects